Gianl-msi/Bank-churn---xgboost/README.md

 2 - Once the model is perfected, the features tha lead the clients to leave business the most should be isolated.
 These features will help the finacial firm to approach those customer who will churn.

 # EDA
 The dataset is available on kaggle (https://www.kaggle.com/sakshigoyal7/credit-card-customers).
-It consists of 10127 customers and 18 features and one column for the class.
+It consists of 10127 customers and 18 features and one column for the class (current customer, churned customer).